Finalist category: Tech4Good for Africa Award 2021

 Tech4Good for Africa Award, Winner, 2021

-Peek Vision develops evidence-based smartphone technology and public health tools to help our partners deliver more efficient, more effective and more equitable eye health programmes.
-By working with health providers, NGOs and governments, our vision is to bring better vision and health to everyone.
+Peek Vision develops evidence-based smartphone technology and public health tools that help deliver more efficient, more effective and more equitable eye health programmes.
+By working with health providers, NGOs and governments, they use tech to bring better vision and health to everyone.

 1.1 billion people globally have a preventable or treatable vision problem, the majority are in low- and middle-income countries.
 Millions are being left behind without access to eye health services, especially groups such as women and girls, older people, and those in rural communities.

 Peek supports brilliant partners, including CBM Christian Blind Mission and Vision for a Nation, to break down barriers to eye care.
 In Africa, we work with these and many national and regional partners to deliver school and community eye health programmes in multiple countries.
 For example, in Botswana, the Government, represented by the Ministry of Health & Wellness and supported by the Ministry of Basic Education, is partnering with Peek to roll out a national school eye health programme to help ensure every school-going child with eye problems in the country is identified and treated.